vil1/gerra/README.md

 Gerra is a set of hooks that connect Gerrit code review events to JIRA issues workflow transitions.

-As of version [2.2.1](http://gerrit.googlecode.com/svn/documentation/2.2.1/config-hooks.html), Gerrit provides hooks for the following events :
+As of version [2.5.2](http://gerrit-documentation.googlecode.com/svn/Documentation/2.5.2/config-hooks.html), Gerrit provides hooks for the following events :

 * patchset-created
+* draft-published
 * comment-added
 * change-abandoned
 * change-restored
 * change-merged
 * ref-updated
+* cla-signed

 Currently, only `comment-added` and `change-merged` are supported.